yireo/magento2-replace-tools/README.md

 ### If a package can not be installed right away
 If the `composer require` command does not work for you, try the following:

-    composer require --no-update yireo/magento2-replace-bundled
-    composer install

-If this fails, try the following:

     rm -r vendor/
     composer require --no-update yireo/magento2-replace-bundled